-If you are considering a career as a physical therapist, you will need an undergraduate degree in a science-related field as well as a graduate degree.
+If you are considering a career as a physical therapist, you will need an undergraduate degree in a science-related field as well as a professional Doctor of Physical Therapy degree.
 Find out more about the career advantages and salary for this position.

 Physical therapists work with patients to help them retrain injured or debilitated muscles by moving, stretching and strengthening various parts of the body.
 To become a physical therapist, a person must obtain a professional degree, usually a doctorate in physical therapy.
 College programs in physical therapy are typically a combination of coursework and clinical rotations.
 Additionally, states require individuals to be licensed to legally work as physical therapists.